matthew-brett/pydagogue/_sources/legacy_package_redux.txt

 I'll also call these *pre / post operations*.

-The operations are run in the following order (see :ref:`_install-steps`).
+The operations are run in the following order (see :ref:`install-steps`).

-* Pre-flight : operation run after requirements check step Implemented by `preflight` executable.
+* Pre-flight : operation run after requirements check step.
+Implemented by `preflight` executable.
 Return value other than 0 cancels the install.
 * Pre-install : operation run for a system on which there is no pre-existing receipt (see "Save receipt" step above).
 Implemented by `preinstall` executable.
 Return value other than 0 cancels the install.
-* Pre-upgrade : operation run for a system on which there is a pre-existing receipt (see "Save receipt" step above).
+* Pre-upgrade : operation run for a system on which there is a pre-existing receipt.
 Implemented by `preupgrade` executable.
 Return value other than 0 cancels the install.

 There follows the *install / payload drop* step (above), then: